 Fast facts on leg cramps

 Here are some key points about leg cramps.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Leg cramps most commonly affect the calf muscle.

-- Leg cramps typically only last a few minutes, but the pain can last for 24 hours.
+- They typically only last a few minutes, but the pain can last for 24 hours.

 - Most often, leg cramps are no cause for concern and have no medical significance.

-Secondary causes - sometimes the leg cramps are caused by an underlying disease, situation or activity, including:
+Sometimes the leg cramps are caused by an underlying condition, situation or activity.

 - Addison's disease

-- Sarcoidosis - a disease in which granulomatous (small growths or lumps) produces inflammation or swelling of the tissues in any part of the body.
+- sarcoidosis, a disease in which small growths or lumps produce inflammation or swelling of the tissues in any part of the body

 - Parkinson's disease